zsunberg/ContinuousPOMDPTreeSearchExperiments.jl/README.md

 Experiments for POMCPOW

 > Zachary N. Sunberg and Mykel J. Kochenderfer.
-“POMCPOW: an online algorithm for POMDPs with continuous state, action, and observation spaces”.
+“Online algorithms for POMDPs with continuous state, action, and observation spaces”.
 In: International Conference on Automated Planning and Scheduling (ICAPS).
 2018.

 Paper available at https://arxiv.org/abs/1709.06196.